Basic data reduction

 on the stream:

-twinagg(ts(simstream(0.1)), 1.0, 1.0);
+twinagg(ts(simstream(0.1)), 1.0, 1.0)

-=1.0), and the stride is also one second (stride
+=1.0), and the stride is

-are present in the output.
+are present in the output, which is called a temporal tumbling

-We see that twinagg()
+We see that twinagg(s,size,stride)

-forms a Timeval
+forms a stream of temporal

-we can use the value()
+the window elements we use the value()

-function.
-The following query extracts the window vector from the twinagg()
+extracts the window elements from the twinagg()

-result and returns the first value in the vector, thereby sampling one value from the stream each second:
+the first element in the window vector, thereby sampling one element

 select value(tsv)[1]

-from timeval of vector tsv, stream of timeval s
+from Timeval of Vector tsv, Stream of Timeval s

 where s = ts(simstream(.1))

-and tsv in twinagg(s, 1.0, 1.0);
+and tsv in twinagg(s, 1.0, 1.0)

-with the function timestamp()
+function timestamp()

 .
-So if we parameterize the example above with one variable streamrate
+So if we parameterize the example above with

-and another variable samplingrate
+and samplingrate

-we can adjust the frequency of the stream and how often the stream is sampled:
+frequency of the stream and how often the stream is sampled:

 select timestamp(tsv), value(tsv)[1]

-from Timeval of Vector tsv, stream of timeval s,
+from Timeval of Vector tsv, Stream of Timeval s,

-number streamrate, number samplingrate
+Number streamrate, Number samplingrate

 where streamrate = .02 and samplingrate = .5

-and s = streamof(ts(simstream(streamrate)))
+and s = ts(simstream(streamrate))

 and tsv in twinagg(s, samplingrate, samplingrate);